 Viron Saltwater Chlorinator with Bluetooth Control

 Thanks to advancements in pool manufacturing, you can enjoy the benefits of a swimming pool even if you're on a budget or you don't own a house.
 Above-ground pools can be vinyl-lined or made of composite fibreglass, and come in a range of styles and finishes.
 And because they're usually prefabricated, you'll be able to dive into your pool at a fraction of the cost and time.
 You can also take it with you if you move house.
-Above ground swimming pools are generally made from steel walls and supporting structure with a long wearing vinyl liner on the inside.
-Many above ground pools are now supplied with plastic or plastic coated supporting structures for use with salt water.
+Above ground swimming pools are generally made from steel walls and supporting structures with a long-wearing vinyl liner on the inside.
+Many above ground pools are now supplied with plastic or plastic-coated supporting structures for use with saltwater.
 Above ground pools can also be installed partially or fully in ground when following the manufacturers instructions.

-Fibreglass swimming pools have wide range colour and interior finish options.
+Fibreglass swimming pools have a wide range of colour and interior finish options.
 Vinyl liner inground pools come with a wide selection of colours and prints and the pool shell can be stainless steel, galvanised steel or even concrete block construction.
-Generally, all construction types are long lasting and fully engineered and documented to satisfy council approval requirements.
+Generally, all construction types are long-lasting and fully engineered and documented to satisfy council approval requirements.
 Some fibreglass pools also have the option of an in-built spa or water feature.

 A concrete pool is a completely customised swimming pool solution.
 It can be placed virtually anywhere and give you unlimited design possibilities.
 You can choose the size, shape and depth, and add features such as vanishing edges, steps, beach entries, rockeries and much more.
 Finishing options include ceramic tiles, natural pebble, coloured quartz, epoxy resin paints, vinyl lining and a range of other finishes.